Section I: Civil Rules

 LOCAL RULE CV-5.2 Privacy Protections for Filings Made with the Court

-(a) Electronic Filing of Transcripts by Court Reporters.
+a) Electronic Filing of Transcripts by Court Reporters.
 The following procedures apply to all court transcripts filed on or after May 19, 2008.
-The court reporter or transcriber shall electronically file all court transcripts, including a completed version of the attached “Notice of Filing of Official Transcript.”
+The court reporter or transcriber shall electronically file all court transcripts 2, including a completed version of the attached “Notice of Filing of Official Transcript.”
 Upon request, the clerk shall make an electronic version of any transcript available for public inspection without charge at the clerk’s office public terminal.
 See 28 U.S.C. § 753(b).

 (b) Availability of Transcripts of Court Proceedings.
 Electronically-filed transcripts of court proceedings are subject to the following rules:

 (1) A transcript provided to a court by a court reporter or transcriber will be available at the clerk’s office for inspection for a period of ninety days after it is electronically filed with the clerk.
 During the ninety-day inspection period, access to the transcript in CM/ECF is limited to the following users: (a) court staff; (b) public terminal users; (c) attorneys of record or parties who have purchased the transcript from the court reporter or transcriber; and (d) other persons as directed by the court.
-Court staff may not copy or print transcripts for a requester during the ninety-day inspection period, nor can the transcript be printed from the public computer terminals located in the clerk’s offices during that period.
+During the ninety-day period, court staff may not copy or print transcripts for a requester and the transcript may not be printed from the public computer terminals in the clerk’s office.

 (2) During the ninety-day period, a copy of the transcript may be obtained from the court reporter or transcriber at the rate established by the Judicial Conference.
 The transcript will also be available within the court for internal use, and an attorney who obtains the transcript from the court reporter or transcriber may obtain remote electronic access to the transcript through the court’s CM/ECF system for purposes of creating hyperlinks to the transcript in court filings and for other purposes.